 - Manifestation Babe

-Alternatively, you can start a self-care journal to hold yourself accountable and commit to your routine.
+Alternatively, starting a self-care journal can help you stay accountable and committed to your routine.

 What ways can you try today to start focusing on your mental wellness?
 Let’s chat in the comments below.
 Don’t forget to follow me on Instagram and subscribe to my newsletter for more affordable mental health tips.
 Remember, if it doesn’t challenge you, it won’t change you.